-Another means of assessing the quality of probabilistic forecasts of categorical events is the Receiver Operating Characteristic (ROC) curve (Mason 1982; Buizza and Palmer 1998).
-The ROC curve provides a means of assessing the ability of a forecast system to discriminate between the occurrence and non-occurrence of an event which is largely independent of forecast calibration (Viatcheslav and Zwiers 2003); i.e. whether the forecast probability matches the observed relative frequency.
-To calculate a single point of the ROC curve one selects a probability threshold which the forecast probability of the event must exceed before the event is predicted to occur.
+independent of forecast calibration (Viatcheslav and Zwiers, 2003), i.e. whether the forecast probability matches the observed relative frequency.
+To calculate a single point of the ROC curve, one selects a probability threshold that the forecast probability of the event must exceed before the event is predicted to occur.
 The hit rate (HR) and false alarm rate (FAR) for this threshold are then respectively defined as the frequency of occurrence and the frequency of non-occurrence of the event when it is predicted to occur.
-The ROC curve consists of HR plotted against FAR for all such probability thresholds in a discritization of the range [0, 1].
-The area under the ROC curve (AUR) is an associated measure of forecast skill, with AUR = 1 corresponding to perfect skill, and AUR = 0.5 corresponding to no skill.
+The ROC curve consists of HR plotted against FAR for all such probability thresholds in a discretization of the range [0, 1].
+The area under the ROC curve (AUR) is an associated measure of forecast skill, with AUR = 1 corresponding to perfect skill and AUR = 0.5 corresponding to no skill.

-Figure 7 shows the ROC curves calculated for the ECMWF ensemble 10 day (dashed) and 15-day (solid) predicted transition probabilities.
+Figure 7 shows the ROC curves calculated for the ECMWF ensemble 10 day (dashed) and 15 day (solid) predicted transition probabilities.
 The area under the ROC (AUR) is also shown on each panel.
-Looking first at transitions between the South and North jet clusters $(S \rightarrow N, N \rightarrow S)$ it is noticeable that there is a much larger contraction of the area under the ROC from between $\tau = 10$ and $\tau = 15$ than for the other transitions.
-Consistent with Figures 5 and 6, the ROC curves and AUR values for forecasts initialised in the Mid jet cluster and for $S \rightarrow M$ demonstrate a markedly smaller reduction in skill between the between day 10 and day 15.
-As with the Brier Skill Score, the area under the ROC is smaller at day 15 for transitions originating in the North jet cluster $(N \rightarrow S, N \rightarrow M, N \rightarrow N)$ and $S \rightarrow N$ , than other transitions.
+Looking first at transitions between the south and north jet clusters ($S \rightarrow N, N \rightarrow S$), it is noticeable that there is a much larger contraction of the area under the ROC from between $\tau = 10$ and $\tau = 15$ than for the other transitions.
+Consistent with Figures 5 and 6, the ROC curves and AUR values for forecasts initialized in the mid jet cluster and for $S \rightarrow M$ demonstrate a markedly smaller reduction in skill between the between days 10 and 15.
+As with the Brier Skill Score, the area under the ROC is smaller at day 15 for transitions originating in the north jet cluster ($N \rightarrow S$, $N \rightarrow M$, $N \rightarrow N$) and $S \rightarrow N$ than other transitions.

-5. Summary and Conclusions
+5. Summary and conclusions

-This paper addresses the question of whether mediumrange ensemble forecasts are consistent with and able to predict the transition probabilities associated with a lowdimensional cluster model of the North Atlantic eddydriven jet.
-The jet is partitioned into three clusters: a Mid jet cluster which has been interpreted by Woollings et al. (2010a) as an undisturbed jet, and two clusters representing Southward and Northward shifts of the jet.
-The ability of ensemble forecasts from the TIGGE archive created in three forecasting centres (ECMWF, Met Office, CMC) during the period October 2007 to February 2010 to recreate the observed transition probabilities of the three clusters is assessed.
+This article addresses the question of whether medium-range ensemble forecasts are consistent with and able to predict the transition probabilities associated with a low-dimensional cluster model of the North Atlantic eddy-driven jet.
+The jet is partitioned into three clusters: a mid jet cluster, which has been interpreted by Woollings et al. (2010a) as an undisturbed jet, and two clusters representing southward and northward shifts of the jet.
+The ability of ensemble forecasts from the TIGGE archive created in three forecasting centres (ECMWF, Met Office, CMC) during the period October 2007-February 2010 to recreate the observed transition probabilities of the three clusters is assessed.
 No evidence is found that the TIGGE ensemble forecast transition probabilities drift towards values inconsistent with climatological values calculated from ERA40 data.
-Furthermore it is found that the TIGGE forecast transition probabilities from all forecasting centres possessed significant skill out to 15 day lead-times.
+Furthermore it is found that the TIGGE forecast transition probabilities from all forecasting centres possessed significant skill out to 15 day lead times.